cartesi/docs/docs/descartes/drives.md

 But there are two limitations to this way of dealing with the content of the drives:
-- first, these contents have to be available right at the time of initialization;
+- First, these contents have to be available right at the time of initialization;
-- second, the drives are currently limited to 32 bytes.
+- Second, the drives are currently limited to 32 bytes.

 The two next sections describe how to overcome these limitations.